wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 <pre>
-* Embed a chat room in your site.
+* Easily Embed a group chat in your site.
-* Add the same chatroom to your facebook page
+* Use the same chatroom in your facebook page
 * Chatroom Theme Library
 * Talk from Mobile and Tablet.
 * Login, Share Invite using Facebook and Twitter.
 * Private chat
-* One chat for your WP and facebook page.
 * Quick SSL - talk in a secure channel
 * Design your own chat theme.
 * Design your chat with css (for advanced users)
-* Single sign-on.
-* Manage as many chats as you like.
+* Manage more than one chat.
 * Spam filter (create a black listed words).
 * Ban, Delete Trolls.
 * Define moderators and rolls.